 Left to right: Heather McKinney, Terri Baker, Victoria Simmons, Cristal Ramirez and Amy Johnson.
-Our staff is composed of four women who have years of experience working with domestic violence survivors.
+Our staff is composed of five women who have years of experience working with domestic violence survivors.
 We have a court liaison, crisis intervention specialist, court/child advocate, compliance court advocate and a protection order attorney on staff to ensure that survivors receive all of the necessary information and resources they need to navigate through the court systems and ensure their safety and protection.

-Terri is our Court Project Liaison.
+Terri is our Court Liaison.
 Terri has been with STOPDV since the planning stages of the agency back in 2019.
 She received her Bachelors in Psychology from UCA.
 Terri has 20 years of experience working with non-profits, specifically with survivors of family violence.
-As our Court Project Liaison, Terri assumes many different roles such as providing safety planning information and resources to victims, to managing referrals, our office and non-profit as a whole.
+As our Court Liaison, Terri assumes many different roles such as providing safety planning information and resources to victims, to managing referrals, our office and non-profit as a whole.

-Amy is our Court Advocate.
+Specialist.
 She has worked with victims of domestic violence for the past four years, and advocates for survivors of domestic violence who are navigating through the criminal justice system.
-As a Court Advocate, Amy provides survivors accompaniment during court days, assistance in safety planning, providing trauma-informed supportive services and referrals to agencies that can assist survivorsin their healing processes..
-Along with her advocacy duties, Amy also manages our internship and volunteer programs.
+As a Crisis Intervention Specialist, Amy asisst survivors with petitions for an order of protection, safety planning, provides trauma-informed supportive services and referrals to agencies that can assist survivors in their healing processes..
+Along with her Crisis Intervention Specialist duties, Amy also manages our internship and volunteer programs.